linkedin/kafka-monitor/README.md

 end-to-end latency.

-- Kafka Monitor by default will automatically create the monitor topic based on the e.g.  `topic-management.replicationFactor` and `topic-management.partitionsToBrokerRatio` specified in the config. replicationFactor is 1 by default and you probably want to change it to the same replication factor as used for your existing topics.
+- Kafka Monitor by default will automatically create the monitor topic based on the e.g.  `topic-management.replicationFactor` and `topic-management.partitionsToBrokersRatio` specified in the config. replicationFactor is 1 by default and you probably want to change it to the same replication factor as used for your existing topics.
 You can disable auto topic creation by setting `produce.topic.topicCreationEnabled` to false.